LiskArchive/lisk-mobile/README.md

 ## Development

 You can run the project in Xcode and use iOS simulators, or alternatively use Android simulators.
 There are several options to set up your Android development environment.
-Please read [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for more information.
+Please read the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for more information.

-There is a standalone app for debugging React Native.
-It has React and Redux debugger enabled by default.
-Please read [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for more information.
+There is a standalone app for debugging React Native which has a React and Redux debugger enabled by default.
+Please read the [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for more information.

 ### Possible Errors for Mac Users